Q: I’m not a veteran. May I attend?

 Q: I’m a veteran and am interested in speaking.
 Could you tell me more about the event?

-Q: I spoke at last year’s event.
+Q: I’ve spoken at a previous event.
 May I speak again this year?

 Q: What are the guidelines for attendees?

 Listening without judgment or interruption is one of the most powerful and supportive acts a person can offer, and that is what is expected of veterans and non-veterans alike.
 You may hear something you disagree with, you may have a question, or you may want to say encouraging words with the intention to help.
 However, we ask that you refrain from commenting in any way during the event.
 If veterans wish to continue a conversation with you afterward, that is entirely up to them.
 But the point of this event is simply to give veterans a chance to speak, and to bring the community closer around them.

 It’s okay to leave the auditorium and come back.
 This isn’t a performance; it’s a public gathering, and the aim is that it be respectful but relaxed.

 There will be an optional question-and-answer period at the end of the event.
 We ask that attendees only ask questions of the speakers who choose to participate in this Q&A, and only ask questions during the Q&A.

 Q: Are children welcome?